Skip to main content

 Saving seeds

-In yesterday's post, I spoke prioritizing health and flavor when shopping and gardening.
+In yesterday's post, I suggested prioritizing health and flavor when shopping and gardening.

-In traditional cultures around the world, seed from favorite varieties is saved and treasured!
-These are from plants which grow well in one's area, and those given us by friends.
+In traditional cultures around the world, seeds from favorite varieties are saved and treasured!
+These are from plants which grow well in one's area, and those passed down in our families or given us by friends.

 In Coming Home to Eat, ethnobotanist and folklorist Gary Paul Nabhan tells of making a pilgrimage from his home in the Sonoran Dessert of Arizona to visit cousins in the Bekáa Valley of Lebanon.